Benzodiazepine withdrawal syndrome: Protracted withdrawal syndrome

 Protracted withdrawal syndrome refers to symptoms persisting for months or even years.
-A significant minority of people withdrawing from benzodiazepines, perhaps 10% to 15%, experience a protracted withdrawal syndrome which can sometimes be severe.
+A significant minority of people withdrawing from benzodiazepines, protracted withdrawal syndrome which can sometimes be severe.
 Symptoms may include tinnitus, psychosis, cognitive deficits, gastrointestinal complaints, insomnia, paraesthesia (tingling and numbness), pain (usually in limbs and extremities), muscle pain, weakness, tension, painful tremor, shaking attacks, jerks, dizziness and blepharospasm and may occur even without a pre-existing history of these symptoms.
 Tinnitus occurring during dose reduction or discontinuation of benzodiazepines is alleviated by recommencement of benzodiazepines.
 Dizziness is often reported as being the withdrawal symptom that lasts the longest.

 A study testing neuropsychological factors found psychophysiological markers differing from normals, and concluded that protracted withdrawal syndrome was a genuine iatrogenic condition caused by the long-term use.
 The causes of persisting symptoms are a combination of pharmacological factors such as persisting drug induced receptor changes, psychological factors both caused by the drug and separate from the drug and possibly in some cases, particularly high dose users, structural brain damage or structural neuronal damage.
 Symptoms continue to improve over time, often to the point where people eventually resume their normal lives, even after years of incapacity.

 A slow withdrawal rate significantly reduces the risk of a protracted or severe withdrawal state.
 Protracted withdrawal symptoms can be punctuated by periods of good days and bad days.
 When symptoms increase periodically during protracted withdrawal, physiological changes may be present, including dilated pupils as well as an increase in blood pressure and heart rate.
 The change in symptoms has been proposed to be due to changes in receptor sensitivity for GABA during the process of tolerance reversal.
 A meta-analysis found cognitive impairments in many areas due to benzodiazepine use show improvements after six months of withdrawal, but significant impairments in most areas may be permanent or may require more than six months to reverse.

 Protracted symptoms continue to fade over a period of many months or several years.
 There is no known cure for protracted benzodiazepine withdrawal syndrome except time, however, the medication flumazenil was found to be more effective than placebo in reducing feelings of hostility and aggression in patients who had been free of benzodiazepines for 4–266 weeks.
 This may suggest a role for flumazenil in treating protracted benzodiazepine withdrawal symptoms.